List of compositions by Thelonious Monk: Crepuscule with Nellie

-A through-composed tune that is played without solos.
 Monk composed the tune throughout May 1957.
 The tune was originally titled "Twilight with Nellie", but Pannonica de Koenigswarter suggested instead to use the French word for twilight, which is crepuscule.
 The tune was first recorded with Monk's septet for Monk's Music; on that album (and on many of its reissues), "Crepuscule" was spelled "Crepescule" (3 es, 1 u).
 The tune also appears on Les Liaisons dangereuses 1960, Criss-Cross., and on the live albums from Carnegie Hall, Town Hall, France and Italy.

 Criss-Cross

-"Criss-Cross" (originally titled "Sailor Cap") was one Monk's very first compositions, he wrote early in 1944 as response to a collaborative project between Monk, Mary Lou Williams, and Bud Powell.
+"Criss-Cross" (originally titled "Sailor Cap") was one Monk's first compositions, he wrote early in 1944 as response to a collaborative project between Monk, Mary Lou Williams, and Bud Powell.
 It was first recorded on July 23, 1951, for the Genius of Modern Music sessions, and was later featured on the 1964 album of the same name.
 On the first version, the tune is in a standard 32-bar AABA-form, but in the last version, the two last bars of the B-section are dropped.

 The tune inspired Gunther Schuller to compose variations on Criss-Cross, which premiered on May 17, 1960, and was later released on Jazz Abstractions, featuring Ornette Coleman and Eric Dolphy as soloists.

 E

 Epistrophy

 "Epistrophy" (initially called "Fly Rite" or "Iambic pentameter") was co-written with Kenny Clarke, and was copyrighted on June 2, 1941, and was the first tune copyrighted by Monk.
 It is a relatively atonal 32-bar tune in ABCB-form, though the key center is C♯.

 The main melodic theme was composed by Clarke, after experimenting with fingerings on the ukulele, and the chords were written by Monk.
-The title "Epistrophy" is not a word in any dictionary.
-However, the word "epistrophe" is defined by Merriam-Webster as "the repetition of a word or expression at the end of successive phrases, clauses, sentences, or verses especially for rhetorical or poetic effect".
+The word "epistrophe" is defined by Merriam-Webster as "the repetition of a word or expression at the end of successive phrases, clauses, sentences, or verses especially for rhetorical or poetic effect".

 The tune appears on almost every single live album by Monk, as it was the closing tune of each set from Monk's days at Minton's Playhouse onwards.
 The first recording was by Cootie Williams on April 1, 1942, and it was later recorded by Clarke's band on September 5, 1946.
 It was not recorded by Monk before July 2, 1948, for the Wizard of the Vibes sessions, featuring Milt Jackson.
 It was later recorded for Monk's Music and was an outtake from the It's Monk's Time sessions.